hashicorp/waypoint/website/README.md

   - `this` is a list item that begins with inline code
   ```

-  Its worth noting that _only the inline code at the beginning of the list item_ will cause problems if changed.
+  It's worth noting that _only the inline code at the beginning of the list item_ will cause problems if changed.
 So if you changed the above markup to...

   ```markdown
   - lsdhfhksdjf